-Option 1 Option 2 WileyPlus 10% Lower unit-exam score is a drop Participation/Panopto/activities/quizzes 10% WileyPlus 10% Unit Exam 1 20% Participation/Panopto/activities/quizzes 10% Unit Exam 2 20% Unit Exam best out of three 25% Unit Exam 3 20% Unit Exam second best out of three 25% Final Exam 20% Final Exam 30% Total 100% Total 100%
+Option 2

+Lower unit-exam score is a dro op -

+WileyPlus 10%

+Project 10%

+Unit Exam best out of three 25%

+Unit Exam second best out of 25%

+three

+Final Exam 30%

+Total 100%

-Participation will be based on your involvement in videos on Panopto, Forum participation, Class Polls, Discussions and Synchronous meeting participation.
-For example, if all uploaded videos are watched fully (100% time) with Panopto app/browser open (NOT on the background) and student is present and watching videos it will grant major part of the credit points.
+Students are given an opportunity to get 5% extra-credit added to the lowest unit exam if all Pnopto videos are watched 100% following the lecture schedule.
+For example, if all uploaded videos are watched fully (100% time) with Panopto app/browser open (NOT on the background) and student is present and watching videos it will grant 5% credit points added to the lowest unit exam (not final exam).
 You may watch the videos on any speed.
 ALL exam points, quiz, homework, participation points and any other points scored in this class are converted first to percentages and then incorporated to the final grade calculation (weighting) given in the table above.
 The final score will be rounded to 2 sig. figs. Letter grades assigned based on the table below.